 The prevalence of ready-made knives everywhere else means that a knife attack is a perpetual risk.
-Even in the hands of an untrained person or the insane, a knife can inflict terrible wounds with absolutely zero training.
+Even in the hands of an untrained person, a knife can inflict terrible wounds with absolutely zero training.

 Defending against a knife attack is a high-stakes all-or-nothing affair; it is certainly not the flashy, artistic series of feints and parries you see on the big screen or demonstrated by practitioners of Far East martial arts.
 Knives are easy to hide and blindingly quick into action.

 Many victims do not even know they are being attacked by a knife until they see their own blood gushing out of their bodies.
 This is something you simply cannot get wrong, and anything less than subconsciously programmed and relentlessly drilled responses will fail.

 Today, let this article serve as a primer for your entry into the world of knife defense techniques and tactics.
 While no article on the internet, even here on Survival Sullivan, will ever replace training, blood, sweat and effort for keeping you safe, it can serve as a guide to point you in the right direction.

 A street knife attack does not look like the cat-footed fencing matches you see in movies.
 A knife attack on the street is an ambush of immense violence, one that you will, statistically, not see coming until the bad dude has grabbed hold of you with one hand and then starts machine-gunning the knife into you over and over and over again with his other hand.